-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.

 Sherford Vale School will provide an excellent education for every child, enabling them to reach their greatest potential and develop a lifelong love of learning.
 The pursuit of academic excellence will be a goal for every child alongside developing personal confidence and encouraging risk-taking.
 We aim to discover and harness individual talents by providing a wide range of opportunities within and beyond the school day.
 Sustainability is at the heart of the Sherford Community and we aim to make excellent use of the outdoor woodland and wildlife habitats within the School grounds and the town.